 Program Agreement Terms and Conditions

 Thank you for choosing to apply for placement on a Kaya programme.
 We are committed to providing you the best support as you prepare for the experience of a lifetime, which is why we have laid down the following terms and conditions.
-By checking the agreement of these terms and conditions you have accepted to abide by the rules laid down in this agreement.
-We suggest that you read the details carefully and speak to us if you require any further clarification.
+By checking the agreement of these terms and conditions you have accepted to abide by the rules laid down in this agreement, and we suggest that you read the details carefully and speak to us if you require any further clarification.
 Please note there may be additional conditions that apply to individual placements.

 Apply online: https://www.kayavolunteer.com/book-now

 Upon receipt of the application and deposit, we will secure the position on the Program for successful applicants.
 Deposits will be refunded for all unsuccessful applicants.
 Kaya will contact all applicants within 2 weeks of receipt of the application.
 Applications will not be considered without a programme deposit.
+Standard program deposits are GB£180/US$315 and are non-refundable.
+A small number of our placements have an additional deposit, due at application confirmation, which are also non-refundable.
+These are outlined in details of these individual project placements.
+All deposits paid will be applied towards the total program fee.

 Deadlines, Dates & Prices

-- Early Application – Application can be made up to 1 year in advance, however arrangement and communication of the programme specifics will commence 2-3 months prior to programme start.
+- Early Application – Application can be made up to 1 year in advance, however, arrangement and communication of the programme specifics will commence 2-3 months prior to programme start.

 - Total fee due – 8 weeks prior to programme start – unless specified for a particular project